-- EYFS teachers and the Pre-School Manager will meet in July to discuss baseline data for children moving up to Nursery and Reception. - Children who are new to the school will have a narrative observation completed to support the teachers when establishing a baseline. - Target Tracker Link observations for all children will inform baseline assessments.
+- EYFS teachers, the Nursery Manager and the Pre-School Manager will meet in July to discuss baseline data for children moving up to Nursery and Reception. - Target Tracker Link observations for all children will inform baseline assessments.

 In addition, each child in Reception will complete the following assessment criteria as part of the baseline assessment during the first two weeks at school: